mosets/docs/importer.md

 - [Import from SobiPro 1.1]({{version}}/importer#sobipro)
 - [Import from K2 2.6 & 2.7]({{version}}/importer#k2)

-MT Importer is a standalone extension that helps you to import your external data in to Mosets Tree as listings.
+MT Importer is a standalone extension that helps you to import your external data in to Mosets Tree.

 If you're an active Mosets Tree subscriber, you can download MT Importer from your [Mosets account](http://www.mosets.com/login/).

+## Installing MT Importer

+Installation of MT Importer is similar to other component's installation in Joomla.

+To install:

+1. Login to your Joomla's administrator back-end.
+2. Goto "**Extensions -> Manage -> Install**".
+3. Click "**Browse...**" to select "`com_mtimporter-xxx.zip`" from your computer.
+4. Click "**Upload & Install**" to start the installation.

+If your installation is successful, you will see the message "_Installing package was successful._".

 ## Import from CSV {#csv}